stefanv/numpy/doc/neps/enum.rst

 NumPy provides some functionality for storing fixed-length strings, but does not have any capability to treat textual names directly as values of an enumerated type.
-Desire has been expressed for enumerated types in NumPy, both for a traditional enum whose values are defined once, and for an enumerated type that can grow dynamically, as it encounters new values.
+Desire has been expressed for enumerated types in NumPy, both for a traditional enum whose values are defined once and fixed, and for an enumerated type that can grow dynamically, as it encounters new names.
 This NEP describes two additional type kinds, a traditional (or 'closed') enum, and a dynamic (or 'open') enum.